 Diabetes is a chronic health condition that can increase your risk of many health conditions, including those related to the eye.
-At Perspective Family Eyecare in Crown Heights, Brooklyn, New York, Benjamin Arthur, OD, provides diabetic eye exams to monitor eye health for those with diabetes as well as comprehensive care to minimize damage and vision changes.
+At Perspective Family Eyecare in Crown Heights, Brooklyn, and Flatbush, Brooklyn, New York, Benjamin Arthur, OD, provides diabetic eye exams to monitor eye health for those with diabetes as well as comprehensive care to minimize damage and vision changes.
 To schedule your diabetic eye exam, call the office or request an appointment online today.

 Diabetes is a chronic health condition that causes higher-than-normal blood sugars.
 The sugar in your blood comes from the food you eat and is meant to serve as a source of energy for the cells in your body.

 If the sugar can’t get into the cell, it remains in your blood and damages your blood vessels and organs.
 Your retina contains tiny blood vessels that are highly susceptible to blood sugar damage, which may cause blood to leak into your eye.
 The increase in blood and fluids may affect eye pressure and increase your risk for glaucoma.

 The diabetic eye exam is a comprehensive eye exam for people with diabetes.
 The purpose of the exam is to evaluate the health of your eyes and your risk for diabetes-related eye conditions.

 Dr. Arthur recommends a diabetic eye exam for those with diabetes at least every one to two years.
 You may need more frequent exams if you have previously been diagnosed with any eye conditions.